-The CC1020 device has a built-in test pattern generator that generates a PN9 pseudo random sequence.
+The CC1021 device has a built-in test pattern generator that generates a PN9 pseudo random sequence.
 The PN9_ENABLE bit in the MODEM register enables the PN9 generator.
 A transition on the DIO pin is required after enabling the PN9 pseudo random sequence.

-The PN9 pseudo random sequence is defined by the polynomial $x^9 + x^5 + 1$.
+The PN9 pseudo random sequence is defined by the polynomial x9 + x5 + 1.

 The PN9 sequence is 'XOR'ed with the DIO signal in both TX and RX mode as shown in Figure 5-31.
 Hence, by transmitting only zeros (DIO = 0), the BER (Bit Error Rate) can be tested by counting the number of received ones.

-Note that the 9 first received bits should be discarded in this case.
-Also note that one bit error will generate 3 received ones.
+The nine first received bits should be discarded in this case.
+Also, one bit error will generate three received bit errors.